 As a business owner, you can expand and improve your reach by using webcasts – whether your audience is using desktop PC or mobile device such as tablet or smartphone.

 Making on-demand versions of your webcasts instead of just having them live allows other people to find you via social media and/or through the search engines.
 Take advantage of this long-tail effect especially if you have content that is evergreen and always useful to your target audience.

 Gain Audience Engagement

 Since webinar platforms are multi-purpose – from presenting to social sharing to live chatting – you will always have a way to engage with your audience.
 While presenting live, there is real-time information relayed to the audience and you can get real-time feedback from them as well.

 Chat, messaging (live and via email), and social sharing features allow two-way conversations and exchanges between you and your audience.
-At the same time, you will learn more about their needs, reactions, and feedbacks regarding your presentations and products you are offering.
+At the same time, you will learn more about their needs, reactions, and feedback regarding the presentations and products you are offering.

 Determine and Broaden Your Target Audience

 Using a webcast also allows you to better determine your target audience via passive (audience registration/sign-up) and active (audience engagement and interaction) means.
-This lets you create an effective network which you can use in providing incentives via on-demand webcast or through follow-up emails.
+This lets you create an effective network that you can use in providing incentives via on-demand webcasts or through follow-up emails.

 Collect and Disseminate Knowledge

 Every webcast you present should be recorded and backed up for disseminating information and for archiving.
 You can digitally unlock it by using video syndication; creating searchable transcripts, translations and/or subtitles; or publishing teasers/previews for social media use.